MrCoolPotato/Farkle/README.md

-# Blackjack
+# Farkle
-Blackjack in the terminal.
+Farkle in the terminal.